Idearium/developers/gcp/README.md

 We use GKE for all of Kubernetes workloads.

+### Listing clusters

+You can easily list all clusters for the current `gcloud` configured project:

+- Execute `gcloud container clusters list`.

-## Creating a new Kubernetes cluster
+### Creating a new Kubernetes cluster

 To create a new Kubernetes cluster:

 - Set the `gcloud` project with `gcloud config set project teamly-cloud`.
-- Create a cluster with `gcloud beta container clusters create {cluster-name} --cluster-version=1.8.8-gke.0 --zone=us-east1-b --enable-autorepair --machine-type=n1-standard-1`.
+- Create a cluster with `gcloud beta container clusters create {cluster-name} --cluster-version=1.8.8-gke.0 --zone=us-east1-b --enable-autorepair --machine-type=n1-standard-2 --num-nodes=3`.

+### Using a Kubernetes cluster

+If you need to use a Kubernetes cluster you haven't before, you'll need to follow these steps:

+- Execute `gcloud beta container clusters list` to show the clusters.
+- Execute `gcloud beta container clusters get-credentials {cluster-name} --zone {zone}`

 ## Google container registry